It’s that time of year again! Kids are excited to dress up, go door to door and get loads of candy as trick-or-treat.

 Protecting Teeth During Halloween

-Here are a few great tips and “tricks” from Dr. Brett and Dr. Grady, at Mitten Kids Dentistry in Grand Rapids, MI, to ensure that your child enjoys a healthy Halloween, and hasnow and in the future.
+Here are a few great tips and “tricks” from Dr. Brett, Dr. Grady, and Dr. Alex, at Mitten Kids Dentistry in Grand Rapids, MI, to ensure that your child enjoys a healthy Halloween, and hasnow and in the future.

 1.)
 Hold onto the bag